 How does the computer work?

-In this section we will be discussing some fundamentals before learning programming language get awareness about few things if you are already aware of this then you can skip the section and you can go to the next section.
+In this section we will be discussing some fundamentals before learning a programming language get awareness about a few things if you are already aware of this then you can skip the section and you can go to the next section.
 Mostly in academics, these are the basics that are taught.
 So, to get the awareness about the computers so that everyone can understand how to use the computer means how to write the programs.
-How do you utilize them best?
+How do you utilize the best?

 Following are the sections we will be discussing.

 - Number system.